 Orientation & Mobility

 Don’t let vision loss stop you from going where you want to go.
 Our certified instructors can teach you how to travel safely and independently indoors and outdoors.
-Learn how to use a white cane, cross streets safely, access public transportation, and travel safely in your neighborhood.
+Learn how to use a white cane, cross streets safely, and access public transportation so you can travel wherever you want to go safely.
 Click here to learn more about the introductory course for this area.

 Activities of Daily Living

 Maintaining your home can be a challenge when you have vision loss.
 Learn strategies and methods for cooking safely, household organization, labeling, medication management, etc. Let us know what skills you need help with, and our team of experts can assist you.
 Click here to learn more about the introductory course for this area.

 Whether you have low vision or no vision, technology can put the world at your fingertips.
-From learning screen magnification software (ZoomText) or screen reading software (JAWS) our certified instructors will teach you the skills needed not only for living independently but also returning to the workforce.
-Need to update your resume, create a new cover letter, or complete online applications?
-Learn these skills through one-one instruction.
-We also provide instruction on OCR (Optical Character Recognition) scanning software, iPhone/iPad (Voiceover) training, keyboarding, etc. Click here to learn more about the introductory course for this area.
+From learning screen magnification software to screen reading software our certified instructors will teach you the skills needed not only for living independently but also returning to the workforce.
+Learn these skills through one on one instruction.
+We also provide training on how to use the Voiceover option on your smartphone or tablet devices and keyboarding.
+Click here to learn more about the introductory courses for this area.